maxloopinmok/weekly-report/06 - 2023 Monday September 11 to Sunday September 17.md

-This report is updated as of Monday 11.59pm this week.
+This report is updated as of Tuesday 11.59pm this week.

 ### Monday (11 Sep)
 - I sorted out part of the bookshelves in my room in the morning.